Hobbies and interests

 FinalistBio

-I am most passionate about my future career as an airline pilot.
+I am passionate and dedicated to my future career as a commercial airline pilot.
 I have worked towards this goal ever since I took my first flight on my tenth birthday.
 I have learned how success grows through determination, discipline, studying, passion, and empowerment.
-When I am not studying aviation knowledge or taking flight lessons, I can be found playing tennis with my teammates, baking cookies for my coworkers, and reading in quiet cafes.
-I have always had a passion for learning new things and I am excited to see how this passion evolves with the ever-growing opportunities I will experience in college.
+When I am not studying aviation knowledge or taking flight lessons, I can be found playing tennis with my teammates, baking cookies for my coworkers, and reading in cozy cafes.
+I have always had a passion for learning new things and I am excited to see how this passion evolves with the new opportunities I will experience in college.

 Education